mizanxali/uno-online/README.md

 This command installs all the client-side dependencies needed for the game to run locally.

-- (Finally, use npm to run client)
+-Finally, use npm to run client

 ```bash
 npm start